 Artificial intelligence automates the transcription and captioning process.
 Once complete, any corrections or modifications to the technical output are fed back to the ASR engine through adaptive algorithms.
-It is also fed with new data to provide context and is trained to recognize different accents and audio quality characteristics of the customers.
-These features make the technology more accurate over time.
+New data is also inputted to provide context and the system is trained to recognize different accents and audio quality characteristics of our customers.
+These features make our technology more accurate over time.

 What is the difference between transcription and captioning?

 Transcription involves converting spoken audio or video into text.
 Captioning divides the transcribed text into time-coded sections that are synchronized with a video.
 Both are typically done by listening to the audio and manually typing out the words.
 With Verbit, there is no need to type everything from scratch.
-The algorithm produces a transcribed text that requires minimal human editing as it is already highly accurate, enabling faster and more precise transcription for a lower cost.
+The algorithm produces a transcribed text that requires minimal human editing, as it is already highly accurate.
+This process enables faster and more precise transcription at a lower cost.

 What industries does Verbit specialize in?

 Verbit serves customers across a wide variety of verticals.
 Our main development focus is on transcription and captioning services for the higher education and legal industries, but the service is used at conferences and by additional industries, including media, entertainment, government, and finance.

 What are the advantages of Verbit’s technology over other transcription services?